carol-ao/simplebank/readme.md

 + Lombok

 ### Instructions for local testing and development:
-Install Java 11( JDK+JRE) and maven in your machine, run the following commands to run tests and then start the Application using the test profile, which uses an in-memory database (H2)
+Install Java 8 and maven in your machine, run the following commands to run tests and then start the Application using the test profile, which uses an in-memory database (H2)

 ```bash
 git clone https://github.com/carol-ao/simplebank.git